Seddryck/NBi/_documentation/compare-equivalence-resultsets.md

 ## system-under-test

-Let's start with the definition of your system-under-test:
+Let's start with the definition of your system-under-test.
+Since version 1.16, you've two options a query or a CSV file.

+### Query

 You must create an xml element named *execution* under the element *system-under-test*.
 Inside this element *execution*, you must create another xml element named *query*.
 You can specify a connection string to this query or rely on the [default connection string](/docs/config-connection-strings).
 {% highlight xml %}